dr-r3d/neospeech/README.md

 # Neospeech

-Ruby wrapper for NeoSpeech Text to Speech API
+Ruby wrapper for NeoSpeech Text to Speech API.
+Neospeech engine provides highly customizable high quality TTS conversion (http://www.gizmag.com/go/2708/).
+The gem is written to consume the TTS engine of NeoSpeech as REST Webservice via various helper methods.
+This is pre-release andt the gem is under active developement.
+Test cases plus documentation are the next priority.

 ## Installation